-184.25.2 The Postgraduate Diploma in Health Promotion
+175.25.2 The Postgraduate Diploma in Health Promotion

-Diploma students must complete four required ★3 graduate-level courses (INT D 501, INT D 502, PERLS 541, and NURS 531) and four ★3 optional courses for a total of ★24.
+Diploma students must complete four required $\bigstar 3$ graduate-level courses (INT D 501, INT D 502, PERLS 541, and NURS 531) and four $\bigstar 3$ optional courses for a total of $\bigstar 24$.

-Students may undertake the Diploma program in Health Promotion on a full-time of part-time basis.
+Students may undertake the Diploma program in Health Promotion on a full-time or part-time basis.
 The program provides the opportunity for students to acquire this qualification in a minimum of one year and a maximum of four years.
+Students may transfer to the MSc program before completing the Diploma program under certain conditions.

-184.25 The Degree of MSc
+175.25 The Degree of MSc

-MSc students must complete the four required graduate-level core courses specified for the Diploma program, two additional required ★3 graduate-level courses (a 500-level INT D course to be named and PHS 590 or NURS 540), and two required optional courses.
-The total course weight is ★24.
+MSc students must complete the four required graduate-level core courses specified for the Diploma program, two additional required ± 3 graduate-level courses (a 500-level INT D course on program planning and evaluation and either PHS 590 or NURS 540), and two required optional courses.
+The total course weight is ± 24 .
 In addition, students must spend approximately one year completing a thesis.